Markfds01/Tracking_laliga/README.md

 Each player should have a unique ID and corresponding position data, with a separate entry for each time frame.

-A sample dataset can be found in the `data/processed` folder.
+A sample dataset can be found in the `data/processed` folder, the name of the file should have the id of the match at the end (number).

 # How to execute code